rsm-hcd/AndcultureCode.Cli.PluginExample/README.md

   help [command]  display help for command
 ```

-#### Importing the base CLI, registering a base command, adding aliases through the command registry
+#### Importing the base CLI, registering all of the base commands, adding aliases through the command registry

 ```JS
 #!/usr/bin/env node